petecarapetyan/cwb/README.md

 - I ran out of gas before I got all the rollup stuff working properly

 So, for the moment, it's really a bunch of separate projects organized improperly under "packages"

+What caused the mono-repo effort to fail?
+Basically I cannot figure out how to run the rollup scripts required for each of the web component projects.

+As a result of this I have - temporarily - copypasted some code in multiple packages until I get the mono-repo working properly.

+Meanwhile I have to finish other deliverables.